tompenny/SIMPLE-Ion-Capture-efficiency/README.md

-# SIMPLE-Code
-Code for the SIMPLE experiment at Yale
+# SIMPLE-Ion capture efficiency simulation

+Code to model the polonium 212 ions Paul trap with a electrostatic attraction from a charged microsphere.

+Runs in Jupyter Notebook.